Aging Eyes Initiative

 - Centers for Independent Living, which help people with vision loss (or other disabilities) function at home, work and in their communities

-Once trained, partners sign a memorandum of understanding with SSB and receive a kit of low-vision aids and devices to be given to seniors at no charge.
+Once trained, partners sign a Community Partner Agreement of Understanding with SSB and receive a kit of low-vision aids and devices to be given to seniors at no charge.
 Kits include: